goutham2027/notes/genai/tpus_gpus/README.md

 - New datatype bfloat16: combines the range of a 32 bit fp with just storage space of a 16-bit fp number
 - b means brain, it comes from google brain team
 - precision is lost
+- tpuV2 also included networks links, allowing Google to combine up to 256 chips into a single AI supercluster, called TPU pods

 - TPU v2 are arranged as pods
 - One TPU v2 pod is 64 TPUs